cis-famu/oer-assignment-oer-group-3/Chapter-3.md

    * Definition: A fundamental data type in C++ representing integer values (whole numbers without a fractional part).
 5. **bool**:
    * Definition: A fundamental data type in C++ representing Boolean values, i.e., either true or false.

+6. **Relational Operators**: Symbols used in programming languages to compare two values and determine the relationship between them (e.g., equal to, greater than, less than).

+7. **ASCII Collating Sequence**: A standard way of ordering characters based on their ASCII values, commonly used for comparison operations.

+8. **Compound Statement**: Also known as a block of statements, it consists of one or more statements enclosed within curly braces { and }, treated as a single statement.

+9. **Nested if...else**: A programming structure where one if or if...else statement is placed within another, allowing for multiple selection paths.

+10. **Short-Circuit Evaluation**: An optimization technique in programming languages where logical operators evaluate only the minimum number of operands necessary to determine the final result.

+11. **Assignment Operator**: Symbol used in programming languages to assign a value to a variable.

+12. **Conditional Operator**: A compact operator in programming languages like C++ and Java that serves as a shorthand for simple conditional statements.

 ## Programming Exercise